-The AGC characteristics are set through the AGCCTRL, AGCTST0, AGCTST1 and AGCTST2 registers.
+The AGC characteristics are set through the AGCCTRL, AGCTSTO, AGCTST1 and AGCTST2 registers.
 The reset values should be used for all AGC control and test registers.

-of -20 from the RSSI register, the RF input power is approximately -65 dBm.
+where the RSSI_OFFSET is found empirically during system development from the front end gain.
+RSSI_OFFSET is approximately -45.
+E.g. if reading a value of -20 from the RSSI register, the RF input power is approximately -65 dBm.